RotherOSS/doc-otobo-admin/content/administration-area/communication-notifications/postmaster-mail-accounts.rst

    :alt: OAuth2 Azure Configuration

    Please click on "Add permission" and choose Microsoft Graph, then new delegated permissions in the bar on the right.
 If Microsoft Graph is no show up as like in the screenshot.
+If you also "Grant admin consent", you save a step after login where the Azure Administrator has to grant the access again.

 **The Azure configuration is now complete.
 Please check whether port 143 and 993 are enabled.**
 """""""""""""""""""""""""